 Your careers page is the best place to attract new candidates.
-As prospective employees look through your website, they should get an idea of what it’s like to work at your company — and they should get a good careers page design, user experience, or UX.
-As you improve your careers page, keep the following UX tactics in mind to convey your employer brand to the best candidates.
+As prospective employees look through your website, they should get an idea of what it’s like to work at your company – and that can happen with a good career page design/UX (user experience).

-There is no substitute.
-Listing your job titles explicitly by location, as Mention does, gives candidates the most basic information they need.
-With more complicated or longer job listings, you can help candidates by listing jobs by team.
+Listing your job titles by team, as Mention does, helps candidates quickly find the information they need, i.e. the open positions that interest them the most.
+You can also filter jobs by location and give some details about each department.
 A great careers page design will emphasize clarity, using dark-colored text on light-colored backgrounds, simple and direct language, and clear URLs.
-Your user wants to identify the job they are most qualified for, so make it easy for them.
+Candidates want to identify the job they are most qualified for, so make it easy for them.

-Careers pages are nearly always found in a company website’s primary navigation under an “About,” “Company,” or “Corporate” header.
-And they’re usually linked in the footer.
-By following this industry norm for career pages UX, you can attract job seekers who are actively looking at careers pages on multiple sites.
-If your careers page is hidden deep in your “contact” page or requires more than one click to find, you risk losing candidates.
-Digital Telepathy lists their careers page with equal importance as their services, work and philosophy.
-This makes finding their careers page easy and shows candidates that they value their employees.
+Careers pages are nearly always found in a company website’s primary navigation under or next to “About,” “Company,” or “Corporate” header.
+You will usually find a link to the careers page at the footer of the company’s website, too.
+By following this industry norm for career pages UX, you can attract job seekers who are actively looking at career pages in websites.
+If your careers section is hidden deep in your “contact” page or requires more than one click to find, you risk losing candidates.

 Use lists and headings: no walls of text

 Everyone likes lists.
-Your careers page doesn’t have to be filled with “Top 10 Reasons to Join This Company” content, but organizing your information in a thoughtful, succinct and readable way will give candidates a better user experience on your careers page.
-Here at Workable, we use focused, bulleted lists to describe each job’s requirements.
+Your careers page doesn’t have to be filled with “Top 10 Reasons to Join This Company” content, though.
+Organizing your information in a thoughtful, succinct and readable way will give candidates a better career page UX.
+Here at Workable, we use targeted, bulleted lists to describe each job’s requirements.
 This distilled structure offers a simpler user experience and a quicker reading process for candidates.

 Optimize for mobile